-When Independence The Holiday is Observed Halt Lane Closures Allow Lane Closures to Day falls on: on: beginning at: resume at: Sunday Monday Noon on Friday 6:00 a.m. on Tuesday Monday Monday Noon on Friday 6:00 a.m. on Tuesday Tuesday Tuesday Noon on Monday 6:00 a.m. on Wednesday Wednesday Wednesday Noon on Tuesday 6:00 a.m. on Thursday Thursday Thursday Noon on Wednesday 6:00 a.m. on Friday Friday Friday Noon on Thursday 6:00 a.m. on Monday Saturday Friday Noon on Thursday 6:00 a.m. on Monday
+When Independence Day falls on: The Holiday is Observed on: Halt Lane Closures beginning at: Allow Lane Closures to resume at: Sunday Monday Noon on Friday 6:00 a.m. on Tuesday Monday Monday Noon on Friday 6:00 a.m. on Tuesday Tuesday Tuesday Noon on Monday 6:00 a.m. on Wednesday Wednesday Wednesday Noon on Tuesday 6:00 a.m. on Thursday Thursday Thursday Noon on Wednesday 6:00 a.m. on Friday Friday Friday Noon on Thursday 6:00 a.m. on Monday Saturday Friday Noon on Thursday 6:00 a.m. on Monday

-3.2 The contractor shall not perform any construction operation on the roadway including the hauling of material within the project limits, during restricted periods, holiday periods or other special events specified in the contract documents.
+3.2 The contractor shall not perform any construction operation on the roadway, roadbed or active lanes, including the hauling of material within the project limits, during restricted periods, holiday periods or other special events specified in the contract documents.